 - A. The airway and adequacy of ventilation shall be assessed on all patients. - B. Airway and ventilation interventions: - 1.
 The level of airway and ventilation interventions is determined by the patient assessments and reassessments. - 2.
 Immediate transportation is indicated for all respiratory patients classified as severe.
-Early transportation is indicated for all respiratory patients classified as mild to moderate. - 3.
+Early transportation is indicated for all respiratory patients classified as mild to moderate.
+The exception is the patient in need of airway support and ventilation. - 3.
 The i-Gel® may be the advanced airway of choice and may be used on the first attempt. - 4.
 Airway support and ventilation are not to be delayed.
 If a patient needs an advanced airway, including oral tracheal intubation (OTI) or supraglottic airway device, it should be established immediately upon recognition.